broadinstitute/cromwell/docs/tutorials/Containers.md

 Unfortunately settings in the home directory and the user's environment may affect the outcome of the tools that are used.
 This means different users may get different results.
 Therefore, to ensure reproducibility while using Singularity, the `--containall` flag should be used.
+This will make sure the environment is cleaned and the HOME directory is not mounted.

 Putting this together, we have an example base configuration for a local environment:
 ```hocon